mjhm/lodash-match-pattern/README.md

 Transformations can be mixed and matched.
 Multiple transforms can also appear as keys in a single object.
 In that case they check the test value against all their respective pattern values.
 Notice, as suggested in the previous example, transform compositions are always applied to the test value from the outside to the inside where they result in the final pattern match.

-In the following example verifies that `joeUser` has "2" active friend, in 4 different ways.
+In the following artificial example verifies that `joeUser` has "2" active friends, in 4 different ways.

 <table><tr>
 <th>JavaScript Objects (mocha)</th><th>Pattern Notation (cucumber)</th>